Ananda Devi: Biography

-Her novel Eve de ses décombres won the Prix des cinq continents de la Francophonie in 2006, as well as several other prizes.
-It was adapted for the cinema by Sharvan Anenden and Harrikrisna Anenden.
-In 2007, Devi received the Certificat d'Honneur Maurice Cagnon du Conseil International d'Études Francophones.

-She has since won other literary prizes, including the Prix Louis Guilloux for Le Sari vert, the Prix Ouest France Étonnants Voyageurs for Manger l'autre, and, for the totality of her work, the Prix du Rayonnement de la langue et de la littérature française of the Académie française.
-In 2021, her novel Le rire des déesses was awarded the Prix Femina des lycéens.
-In 2010 she was named Chevalier des Arts et des Lettres by the French Government.
+Her novel Eve de ses décombres won the Prix des cinq continents de la Francophonie in 2006, as well as several other prizes, and was adapted for the cinema by Sharvan Anenden and Harrikrisna Anenden.
+She has since won other literary prizes, including the Prix Louis Guilloux for Le Sari vert, the Prix Ouest France Étonnants Voyageurs for Manger l'autre, and, the Prix Femina des lycéens. for Le rire des déesses.
+For the totality of her work, she received the Prix du Rayonnement de la langue et de la littérature française of the Académie française, and in 2010 she was named Chevalier des Arts et des Lettres by the French Government.
+In 2023, she was awarded both the Prix de la langue française and the Neustadt Prize, cementing her reputation as a leading voice in French and world letters.

 Devi is married to the film director Harrikrisna Anenden.